Indian Air Force Y Group Coaching in Kuchaman City:

 12. Simple Trigonometry.

-Indian Airforce Group X and Y Syllabus – General Awareness
+Indian Airforce Group Y Syllabus – General Awareness

 1. General Science (biology of human body, organic chemistry, etc.)